 Where to Eat Near Sacred Valley

-For a really special experience, go to the Parwa Community Restaurant.
-If you choose the G Adventures tour I was on, visiting this family-style restaurant will be on your tour.
-The food is authentic and wonderful, the service exceptional, and the experience one you won't soon forget.
+The traditional Peruvian food is authentic and wonderful, the service exceptional, and the experience one you won't soon forget.
 In addition, you will be helping to support this community.
 I'll be sharing more about our visit there soon.

 National Geographic partners with G Adventures on the tour I was on.
 This was one of many tours to Peru, so visit the G Adventures site to find the tour that's best for you.